-As was the case last year, 2020 has been a fascinating time to be writing about the UK constitution, its institutions and those involved in working within them (more so than anyone could have predicted in January).
-As the year draws to a close, blog editor Dave Busfield-Birch offers a roundup of the blog year just gone, as well as a look at the reach of the blog through the lens of its readership statistics.
+2021 has been a fascinating time to be writing about the UK constitution, its institutions and those involved in working within them.
+The government, despite the pandemic, has proposed a raft of policies with constitutional implications, including a restriction of judicial review, changes to the right to protest, human rights reform and an online safety bill shorn of a previous commitment to safeguard democracy from online harms.
+As the year comes to an end, blog editor Dave Busfield-Birch offers a roundup of the year just gone, as well as a look at the reach of the blog through the lens of its readership statistics.

 2019 was a year of constitutional flux and tension, with a new Prime Minister, a new Brexit deal and a new parliament.
 In 2020, COVID-19 upset the political calculus and posed challenges aplenty for the constitution and its watchdogs.
 2021 saw the country seeking to find its way as COVID-19 conditions became the new normal, within a context of a government that has persistently broken rules and violated norms (and not always to its advantage).
 Below are our most popular blogs from the past year, preceded by a personal selection by me, at the end of my fourth year as blog editor.